-Net cash used in investing activities during 2011 was \$3.5 million compared to \$54.7 million and net cash provided of \$12.1 million in 2010 and 2009, respectively.
-The fluctuation in net cash provided by (used in) investing activities resulted primarily from the timing differences in investment purchases, sales and maturities, and the fluctuation of our portfolio mix between cash equivalents and short-term investment holdings.
+Net cash used in investing activities was \$34.8 million, \$3.5 million and \$54.7 million in 2012, 2011 and 2010, respectively.
+The fluctuation in net cash used in investing activities resulted primarily from the timing differences in investment purchases, sales and maturities, and the fluctuation of our portfolio mix between cash equivalents and short-term investment holdings.
 The average term to maturity in our investment portfolio is less than one year.

-Net cash provided by financing activities during 2011 was \$0.3 million compared to \$21.5 million and \$9.9 million in 2010 and 2009, respectively.
-The decrease of \$21.2 million in cash provided by financing activities was due to the net proceeds of \$21.4 million received from our public offering of shares of common stock in March 2010.
-During 2009, we sold common stock for net cash proceeds of approximately \$9.9 million.
-We had no outstanding debt at December 31, 2011.
+Net cash provided by financing activities during 2012 was \$83.7 million compared to \$0.3 million and \$21.5 million in 2011 and 2010, respectively.
+The increase of \$83.4 million in cash provided by financing activities was primarily due to the net proceeds of \$83.0 million received from our public offering of shares of common stock in January 2012.
+During 2010, we sold common stock for net cash proceeds of approximately \$21.4 million.
+We had no outstanding debt at December 31, 2012.

 Equity Financing.
 In January 2012, we completed a public offering of common stock in which we sold 10.9 million shares our common stock at an offering price of \$8.10 per share.
 The shares were sold pursuant to our effective shelf registration statement with the Securities and Exchange Commission (SEC).
-The net proceeds generated from this transaction, after underwriting discounts and commissions and offering costs, were approximately \$82.8 million.
+The net proceeds generated from this transaction, after underwriting discounts and commissions and offering costs, were approximately \$83.0 million.